1 PM - Monday, Day 1, Athens – WHY JEWISH GREECE?

 Following breakfast, we depart for Volos, a charming city at the foot of Mt Pelion.
 On the way, we will learn about some of the greatest clashes in ancient Greek history, and reach Volos by lunchtime, when we will break near the waterfront.

-We will proceed to the Synagogue and meet with a member of the community, also visiting the Volos Jewish cemetery with its magnificently carved matsevot (gravestones).
+We will proceed to the Synagogue and meet with a member of the community, also visiting the Volos Jewish cemetery with its magnificently carved matsevot (gravestones) that once stood in the Old Jewish Cemetery.

 Your day will finish with a trip to Makrinitsa on Mt.
 Pelion.
 Known as the noble village because it was mostly inhabited by wealthy people, its houses have tall, decorated walls and windows and are truly works of art.
 All the climbing streets of Makrinitsa are stone paved and lead to a beautiful large square, shadowed by tall plane trees.
 The story of the role of these mountain villages during the dark days of World War Two needs unpacking, even as the unparalleled views enchant us.